What's the timetable?

 top

-24 feet), meaning that leisure craft can pass freely over the turbines at all times.
+that leisure craft can pass over the turbines but for safety reasons access to the

-The turbines will be limited to the 31 metre contour of the deep water channel,
+The turbines will be limited to the 31 metre contour and below of the deep water

 sandbars at the harbour mouth and the low population of the catchment area.
 The